 1. Stabilization and grounding techniques

 One of the common symptoms of PTSD is having memories of the trauma, feeling like the trauma is happening again, or becoming upset when you are reminded of the trauma.
 This can feel very overwhelming, and exhausting.
 First, it is helpful to learn about what PTSD so that you don’t feel like you’re going mad – there are actually very good reasons for the symptoms people with PTSD experience, and it is not your fault!
 Second it is helpful to begin practising techniques to manage the memories, and the distressing feelings that come along with them.

-Read through the instructions on the grounding techniques worksheet, and try putting them into action.
+For more information download our Psychology Tools for Overcoming PTSD Audio Collection.
 You may find some exercises more helpful than others, but persist with each for a while.
 The aim is not to stop the memories entirely (that often requires specific ‘memory processing’ work in therapy), but to cope with them when they do occur.